CuriousLearner/django-phone-verify/README.rst

 Contributing
 ------------

 No code is bug-free and I'm sure this app will have bugs.
-If you find any bugs, please create an issue on Github.
+If you find any bugs, please create an issue on GitHub.

 Licence
 -------